jakelazaroff/jsonelement/README.md

 </script>
 ```

+In both React and HTML with vanilla JavaScript, you need to switch between two different languages.
+You also need to use imperative, side-effectful code to instantiate the map.

-Of course, you'd need to build the `maplibre-*` and `geojson-*` elements in the first example using code like in the latter two.
-That's where `JSONElement` comes in: you can use it to easily transform elements in the DOM into JSON.
+Of course, under the hood in the first example the `maplibre-*` element is built using code like in the latter two.
+That's where `JSONElement` comes in: you can use it to easily transform elements in the DOM to build more declarative components.

 ## Getting Started